The Gilded Age (TV series)

 The Gilded Age is an American historical drama television series created and written by Julian Fellowes for HBO that is set in the United States during the Gilded Age, the boom years of the 1880s in New York City.
 Originally announced in 2018 for NBC, it was later announced in May 2019 that the show was moved to HBO.
+The first season premiered on January 24, 2022, and the second on October 29, 2023.
+In December 2023, the series was renewed for a third season, which premiered on June 22, 2025.
+In July 2025, the series was renewed for a fourth season.

-The series premiered on January 24, 2022.
-In February 2022, the series was renewed for a second season.
-It has received mostly positive reviews, with particular praise for the costumes, cast and performances of lead actors Carrie Coon, Morgan Spector and Christine Baranski.
+The series has received positive reviews, with particular praise for the costumes and performances of lead actors Carrie Coon, Morgan Spector, Cynthia Nixon, and Christine Baranski.
+At the 76th Primetime Emmy Awards, the second season received six nominations, including Outstanding Drama Series and acting nods for Coon and Baranski.

-Premise
+Synopsis

-A young woman entering 1882 New York City's rigid social scene is drawn into the daily conflicts surrounding the new money Russell family and the established van Rhijn-Brook family, who are neighbors across 61st Street near Fifth Avenue on the Upper East Side of Manhattan.
-The series also shows conflicts faced by the upper and upper middle classes, the Black upper class, and the domestic workers that tend to all of their needs.
+The series follows Marian Brook, a young woman entering 1882 New York City's rigid social scene who is drawn into daily conflicts surrounding the new money Russell family and her old money van Rhijn-Brook family.
+The two are neighbors across 61st Street near Fifth Avenue on the Upper East Side of New York.
+The series explores conflicts of new money (who made their money through industrialism), old money (who have inherited wealth), the African-American upper class, and the domestic workers in service to the other three groups.

+Numerous social and legal aspects of the age appear as subplots and themes, including the robber barons, the rise of organized labor, the social and legal power of women, the temperance movement, and the (then) scandal of divorce.